-at New Bolton Center
+New Bolton Center Nursing

-Patient Care Technicians
+Clinical Care Technicians

-Penn Vet's Partnership with Harcum College
+Partners with Harcum College

-During the students' time here at the small animal hospital, they rotate through six of the major departments for two week intervals totaling 12 weeks.
+During their time at Ryan Hospital, the students rotate through six of the major departments for two-week intervals totaling 12 weeks.
 The departments include the Emergency Service, Intensive Care Unit, Wards, Anesthesia, Surgery and Radiology.

 The combination of a stellar education provided by Harcum College in the classroom and the invaluable clinical experience received at Penn Vet has led to hundreds of graduated veterinary technicians over the years.